scottcwilson/ort/about.md

 <h2>Building This Site</h2>
 The source code for this site is available on Github.
 You may use it as a template for <a href="https://github.com/scottcwilson/ort">building your book group website</a>.

+<h2>Legacy Site</h2>
+I used to maintain a site in static HTML with links to books created from the Associates Central linkbuilding page.
+You can still
+<a href="http://thatsoftwareguy.com/old-ort/">see the old site</a>.

 This website was built by <a href="http://www.thatsoftwareguy.com/">That Software Guy</a>, using <a href="http://jekyllrb.com/">Jekyll</a>. &copy; That Software Guy, {{ site.time | date: '%Y' }}.
 All rights reserved.